 Interestingly, the Genesis version of the original Batman , also made by Sunsoft at the same time, was more closely based on the film and easier to play.
 It was a rare case of a game from that period where people claimed it was almost "too easy" and "posed no challenge".

 Prince of Persia 2: The Shadow and the Flame was similar to the first game, with a time limit on most of the game and all-original instantly lethal traps.
 The new levels often forced you to take hits, and many of the large health potions (which you would need) were placed behind tricky puzzles.
 Enemies included skeletons that fully healed themselves seconds after you defeated them in the earlier levels, followed in the next several levels by Goddamned Flying Heads and snakes which kill you in one hit if you're not careful.

 Comic Jumper, which is made by Twisted Pixel, creators of 'Splosion Man, so you expect it to be hard.
 And it doesn't disappoint, combining platforming, shooting, and manual aiming all at once, often requiring use of both joysticks at once.

 Sunsoft's Journey to Silius is only 5 levels, but becomes insanely difficult in its later parts.

 Metal Slug: So ball-bustingly difficult, the games show how many continues you used at the end.Metal Slug 3 is perhaps the peak of the series' difficulty, with many players taking over 60 continues to reach the end of the game.
-To put that in perspective, that's over 15 USD of credits at 25 cents per credit (double that if the arcade owner's greedy and demands fifty cents per credit, increasingly common as the 90's progressed)...and that's in North America.
+To put that in perspective, that's over 15 USD of credits at 25 cents per credit (double that if the price is fifty cents per credit, increasingly common as the 90's progressed)...and that's in North America.
 In Japan, where all games are normalized to 100 yennote ~1 USDper credit, that's over 6,000 yennote ~60 USD!